Levifahring/movie_project_one/README.md

 ### Mean Revenues by Genre

 Similarly, the mean revenues for each genre are calculated to understand the financial success of different genres.

+### Statistical Analysis
+#### NOVA Test:
+An analysis of variance (ANOVA) is performed to compare the profit percentages across selected genres (Action, Horror, Comedy, SciFi, RomCom).
+The results indicate whether there are significant differences in profit means among these genres.
+#### Box-and-Whisker Plot:
+A box-and-whisker plot visualizes the profit distribution for each genre, highlighting outliers and the overall spread of the data.
+#### T-Tests:
+Pairwise t-tests are conducted to compare profit percentages between various genre pairs, determining if significant differences exist in their means.

 ## Visualizations